-[Figure 1] shows the physical scope of the TOE.
+[Figure 2] shows the physical scope of the TOE.
 The TOE is the composite product which is consisting of the certified IC chip and the embedded software.

-The Card Manager controls the life cycle of the TOE and applets, and provides key and applet management functions of TOE with administrator authority in the TOE user mode.
+- The Card Manager controls the life cycle of the TOE and applets, and provides key and applet management functions of TOE with administrator authority in the TOE user mode.
 The TOE manages applets through applet load, installation, and deletion functions.
-The TOE enforces the security policy for

-- the card issuer, and provides the security services as the secure channel management during data transaction and data access, and PIN management for card holder verification. - The JCRE is responsible for the resource management for the java applet running, the selected applet management, the communication with CAD and the security of the applet.
+The TOE enforces the security policy for the card issuer, and provides the security services as the secure channel management during data transaction and data access, and PIN management for card holder verification. - The JCRE is responsible for the resource management for the java applet running, the selected applet management, the communication with CAD and the security of the applet.
 And the JCRE performs execution of applets using the JCVM.
 The JCRE includes the frameworks related to the APDU routing, ISO communication protocol, JCVM and the classes for handling.
 The TOE provides the firewall access control through the JCRE.
 By isolating a single applet within the given space through the mechanism of firewall between applets, it prevents data from being leaked out by other applets and provides protection against attacks. - The JCVM executes the CAP file as entity of the applet.
 It performs bytecode execution, memory allocation management, object management, security features, etc. The JCVM is the bytecode interpreter based on Java Card Specification.
 The Java Card applet's methods are converted to bytecode that can be performed on the JCVM.
 The TOE can execute the applet independent from the hardware through the JCVM. - The JCAPIs are the set of classes provided for development of application in accordance with Java Card specification.
-The JCAPIs placed in an upper layer than the JCRE provide primary APIs and extended API packages, e.g., the interfaces for cryptographic functions and basic functions to the application. - The VGPAPIs are defined by Java Card interfaces for Global Platform functions.
-They provide access to the OPEN (Global Platform Environment), services for the application such as cardholder verification, personalization, security services and Card Content Management service such as card locking, application life cycle state update. - The Chip Operating System (COS) is responsible for the operating system to execute the JCVM and the JCRE, and includes low level I/O functions, memory management functions, low level transaction and crypto functions.
-Cryptographic Library belongs to the TOE hardware and has been certified together with the IC chip at CC EAL 5+.
-The primary crypto functions are implemented in the COS and support TDES, AES, RSA, ECC, SHA and TRNG.
+The JCAPIs placed in an upper layer than the JCRE provide primary APIs and extended API packages, e.g., the interfaces for cryptographic functions and basic functions to the application. - The VGP APIs are defined by Java Card interfaces for Global Platform functions.
+They provide access to the OPEN (Global Platform Environment), services for the application such as cardholder verification, personalization, security services and Card Content Management service such as card locking, application life cycle state update.

+The Chip Operating System (COS) is responsible for the operating system to execute the JCVM and the JCRE, and includes low level I/O functions, memory management functions, low level transaction and crypto functions.
+Cryptographic Library belongs to the TOE hardware and has been certified together with the IC chip at CC EAL 6+.
+The primary crypto functions are implemented in the COS and support TDES, AES, RSA, EC, and PTRNG.
 The certified symmetric crypto processor serves TDES and AES algorithms.
-RSA and ECC algorithms are offered by the certified cryptographic coprocessor and cryptographic libraries for all common public key algorithms.

-The symmetric ciphers ARIA are implemented in software using native APIs.
-A true random number generator (TRNG) is able to supply the CPU with true random numbers in order to fulfill the quality defined in the AIS31-compliant random number generation.
+RSA and EC algorithms are offered by the certified cryptographic co-processor and cryptographic libraries for all common public key algorithms.
+The symmetric ciphers ARIA and SEED (which have been adopted by most of the security systems in the Republic of Korea) are implemented in software using native APIs.
+PTRNG is able to supply the CPU with true random numbers in order to fulfill the quality defined in the AIS31-compliant random number generation.